Centrifugal Wheel Blast

 • Plastics Manufacturing Mold Cleaning

-Types of Wheel Blasting
+Types Of Wheel Blasting

 The machine uses centrifugal force to clean parts or give them a finish, but the movement alone cannot do that.
 There must be another force added to the machine to get the look you need.
 There are two types of wheel blasting — ones that use an abrasive and ones that use compressed air.